 When Baby E reacted badly to eggs at 8 months old, the pediatrician recommended giving him pedialyte once he was able to keep down fluids.
 It was horrible to see him so dehydrated and sick!
 Once we thought the vomiting had passed, we looked into giving him pedialyte.
 We didn’t like the idea of giving him artificial flavors and Yellow 6 so we decided to make our own.
 There are several different variations of homemade pedialyte but we decided to go with a recipe that is natural and simple (and it did the trick!).

-You May Also Like: To the People Who Ask if My Baby is Sleeping Through the Night
+You May Also Like: My Baby Doesn’t Sleep Through the Night

 Giving Homemade Pedialyte to Babies